sdc-china/IDA-doc/FAQ/FAQ.md

     - Answer: All have been published on Git [doc](https://sdc-china.github.io/IDA-doc/)
 1. FAQ: Is there number of users limitation on the IDA?
     - Answer: No limitation on # of users.
 The IDA asset license is granted to setup one IDA env.
-1. How does Checkstyle of IDA compare with IBM App Scan ?
+1. FAQ: How does Checkstyle of IDA compare with IBM App Scan ?
     - Answer: The app scan only check for security vulnerability and the checkstyle is do statci code analysis in BPM TWX.
+1. FAQ: Shall I record all test cases again if I add a new field or change its position?
+    - Answer: You could use [group command](https://sdc-china.github.io/IDA-doc/test/test-group-command-management.html) to manage test cases.
+In that case, you could just manualy modify the group command if adding one new field.
+Or record group command steps again and not need update all test cases one by one.